The suspected shooter in Kansas City could have been imprisoned on a previous gun charge. A change in Missouri gun laws set him free - Local News 8

 The suspected shooter in Kansas City could have been imprisoned on a previous gun charge.
 A change in Missouri gun laws set him free

-The suspected gunman in the Kansas City bar shooting had previous firearm charges that could have sent him to prison, but legislators changing gun laws in 2017 kept him free.
+The suspected gunman in the Kansas City bar shooting had previous firearm charges that could have sent him to prison, but legislators changing gun laws that went into effect in 2017 kept him free.

+Jahron Swift, 29, was found dead in a parking lot Sunday night after he pulled out a gun and opened fire while waiting in line at a bar Sunday night.

-However, the second charge came as Missouri legislators approved measures that permitted concealed weapons being carried without a permit.
+However, the second charge came as Missouri legislature adopted measures that permitted concealed weapons being carried without a permit.

 “I can’t say that he would have been imprisoned but I can say that the change in the law assured that he would be free because that charge went away,” Mansur said.